ontop/ontop-website/guide/databases/mssql.md

 ## Nested Type Support

 Nested data types are not supported by SQLServer.
-However, Ontop allows the usage of the [_Flatten Lens_](../guide/advanced/lenses.md#flattenlens) over string columns that contain JSON-encoded arrays.
+However, Ontop allows the usage of the [flatten lens](/guide/advanced/lenses#flattenlens) over string columns that contain JSON-encoded arrays.
 The output type of the flattened result column cannot be inferred.

 :::warning
-The `position` argument for _Flatten Lenses_ cannot be used with SQLServer.
+The `position` argument for flatten lenses cannot be used with SQLServer.
 :::

 In case the flattened column is still a nested structure after the flatten operation is performed (e.g. for arrays of objects), [SQLServer's JSON functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/json-functions-transact-sql?view=sql-server-ver16) can be used to further work with them.